MidSpike/iris-utilities/README.md

 Yes, check out [iris-utilities.com](https://iris-utilities.com/)!

 ### Who was I.R.I.S.
 Utilities created by?
 I.R.I.S.
-Utilities was created by and is currently maintained by Tyler S. Resch from [MidSpike.Com](https://midspike.com/).
+Utilities was created by Tyler S. Resch from [MidSpike.Com](https://midspike.com/).

 ### Why is I.R.I.S.
 Utilities on GitHub?
 There are a few reasons for this: